LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 #### Modifying Page and Post Layouts

-Every Jekyll theme should have three layouts, a `default.html`, `page.html`, and `post.html` layout.
-The default layout is the base layout that the page and post layouts are built on.
-Pages typically do not have a date associated with them and are used for pages such as "Contact" and "About" pages, and posts are used for blog posts that have a date associated.
+Every Jekyll theme should have at least three layouts in the `_layouts` directory: a `default.html`, `page.html`, and `post.html` layout.
+The "default" layout is the base layout that the page and post layouts are built on.
+The "page" layout can be used for "Contact" and "About" pages.
+The "post" layout is usually used for blog posts.

 Typically, you may want to modify the `post.html` layout if you want to change how your blog posts look.
 The following are some examples of changes you may want to make:

 ##### Showing Date Published